Interview: Dulquer Salmaan: I Don't Think My Father Will Ever Act With Me In A Film

 A. I am not worried in that sense.
 I just want to try and do good cinema.
 So if I do a Hindi film, it should be different from my first two.
 I will be very happy if the audience thinks of me as someone doing different kind of films.
 I am not going to worry about other factors like longevity and others because I do have a base and will have my focus there.
 But ideally, once a year, I want to take up a Hindi or a Tamil film because I love languages.

-Q. In Bollywood, one of most combustible topic which refuses to be doused is nepotism.
+Q. In Bollywood, one of the most combustible topic which refuses to be doused is nepotism.
 Have you ever borne the brunt of being a star kid and somehow got that nepotism debate there?
-If not, then what's difference there?
+If not, then what's the difference there?

 A. Maybe, it wasn't called nepotism in those days.
 But there always have been haters and people who have been trying to pull me down right from my first film, in terms of some guy trolling on the internet or some reviewer who doesn't like my work.
 It's like if you don't like my work, the easiest thing is to blame it on nepotism.
 But I think over a period of time, with my choices and the risks which I take, people know that I am quite serious about my work.
 I am not here because my parents are pushing me to work.
 I genuinely love cinema and want to be a part of good films.
 I want to put all the efforts as an actor to do good stuff.
 In fact, it's a lot less now.
-We don't have a lot of second generation actors in Malayalam cinema.
+We don't have a lot of second-generation actors in Malayalam cinema.
 I don't think my first film opened like my father's.
 It doesn't work like that.
 Everybody was like, 'Who's this kid?'
 I don't think I am guaranteed anything in Malayalam industry as a star kid.

 Dulquer Salmaan: I Like When My Audience Doesn't Know What I Am Going To Do Next